 Made from fermented soybeans, tempeh has even more protein than tofu.
 Half a cup has over 16 grams.
 You can marinate tempeh before cooking to give it flavor, and saute it for a crispy outside.

 With about 8 grams of protein per each half cup, seitan is another good non-meat protein source that takes on the flavor of any seasonings you add.
 But if you’re gluten intolerant, seitan isn’t for you.
 It’s made from cooked wheat gluten.

 Yep, this fruit can take the place of meat.
 Jackfruit is full of vitamins, minerals, antioxidants, and fiber.
 Plus, with 2.6 grams per cup, it has much more protein than most other fruits.
 You can use it as an alternative for shredded meat in barbecue or pulled pork recipes.
 But be aware: While it has more protein than fruit, it has much less than meat.
 So its benefits are more in terms of texture and taste than nutrition.

 Grilled portobellos are savory, "meaty," and can fill a hamburger bun nicely.
 But if you're looking for protein and other nutrients you get from meat, mushrooms aren’t the way to go.
 They have only 3 grams of protein for every 1 cup and lack the iron, B12, and zinc meat brings to the table.

 For a filling protein/fiber combo, beans are an ideal pick.
-One cup of lentils comes with more than 15 grams of protein and a whopping 15 grams of fiber -- around half your daily recommended value.
+One cup of lentils comes with almost 18 grams of protein and a whopping 15.6 grams of fiber -- around half your daily recommended value.
 You can easily sub them for ground beef in tacos, chili, and other similar dishes.